 - Teleportation: What if you were facing this problem in a different place?
 Different country?
 Different geographic region?
 Different universe?
 Different plane of existence?
 How would you handle it?

 - Attribute change.
 How would you think about this if you were a different gender?
 Age?
 Race?
 Intellect?
 Height?
 Weight?
 Nationality?
 Your Sanity?
 With each attribute change, you become exposed to a new spectrum of thinking you were subconsciously closed off from.

 - Rolestorming.
 What would you do if you were someone else?
 Your parent?
 Your teacher?
 Your manager?
 Your partner?
 Your best friend?
 Your enemy?
 Etc?

 - Iconic Figures.
 This is a spin-off of rolestorming.
 What if you were an iconic figure of the past?
 Buddha?
 Jesus?
 Krishna?
 Albert Einstein?
 Thomas Edison?
 Mother Theresa?
 Princess Diana?
 Winston Churchill?
 Adolf Hitler?
 How about the present?
 Barack Obama?
 Steve Jobs?
 Bill Gates?
 Warren Buffet?
 Steven Spielberg?
 Etc?
 How would you think about your situation?

 - Superpowers.This is another spinoff of rolestorming.
 What if you suddenly have superpowers?
 Superman?
 Spiderman?
 Wonderwoman?
 X-Men?
 The Hulk?
 One of the Fantastic Four?
 What would you do?

 - Gap Filling.
 Identify your current spot – Point A – and your end goal – Point B. What is the gap that exists between A and B?
 What are all the things you need to fill up this gap?
 List them down and find out what it takes to get them.

 - Group Ideation.
 Have a group brainstorming session!
 Get a group of people and start ideating together.
 More brains are better than one!
 Let the creative juices flow together!

 - Mind Map.
 Great tool to work out as many ideas as you can in hierarchical tree and cluster format.
-Start off with your goal in the center, branch out into the major sub-topics, continue to branch out into as many sub-sub-topics as needed.
+Start off with your goal in the center, branch out into the major sub-topics, and continue to branch out into as many sub-sub-topics as needed.
 Source Forge is a free mind-mapping software you can check out.